-If you’re looking for something special or want to see what’s out there beyond the big box supermarket chains, there are plenty of smaller scale shopping options in Panama as well.
+If you’re looking for something special or want to see what’s out there beyond the big chains, there are plenty of smaller-scale shopping options.

-One of my favorite stores for grocery shopping in all of Panama is Super Gourmet!
+One of our favorite stores for grocery shopping in Panama is Super Gourmet!
 Make sure to visit the one in Casco Viejo, which features wonderful prepared foods, imported beers, and fantastic baked goods.
-I have no doubt in vouching that the chocolate-filled croissants are worth the drive from anywhere in Panama!
+And yes, the chocolate-filled croissants are worth the drive from anywhere in Panama!

-Super Gourmet also has a small supermarket in Bocas del Toro.
-There are other versions of this little supermarket and specialty food store in Panama, including two locations of Grand Deli Gourmet located on Calle 50 and Samuel Luis.
-While the Casco Viejo location is the best, if you live in San Francisco or Obarrio, a trip to Grand Deli Gourmet is fully worth it.
-Both locations feature high end meats and cheeses as well as an exquisite wine selection.
-And, the location on Calle 50 has, hands down, the best salad bar I’ve seen in Panama yet.
-At $8.50/pound it certainly isn’t cheap, but the selection is fabulous and makes the perfect lunch paired with one of their soups.
+While the Casco Viejo location is the best, if you live in San Francisco or Obarrio, a trip to Grand Deli Gourmet is worth it.
+Both locations feature high-end meats and cheeses as well as an exquisite wine selection.
+And, the location on Calle 50 has, hands down, the best salad bar we’ve seen in Panama.
+At $8.50/pound it isn’t cheap, but the selection is fabulous and makes the perfect lunch paired with one of their soups.

 Produce and Farmers Markets in Panama

-If you’re looking for an outdoor shopping experience, there are a handful of farmer’s markets in Panama that are certainly worth a visit.
-The largest of these is in Calidonia, across the street from Ancon hill on the way to Albrook.
-It is called Mercado de Abastos.
-To get there, the easiest way is to take Via Espana all the way to the end, take a right and then take your first right about half a kilometer up the road.
+If you’re looking for an outdoor shopping experience, there are a handful of farmer’s markets in Panama.
+The largest of these is in Calidonia, across the street from Ancon hill on the way to Albrook, Mercado de Abastos.
+To get there, the easiest way is to take Via Espana all the way to the end.
+Take a right and then take your first right about half a kilometer up the road.

-As you’re approaching, you can’t really tell what it is, because there are a few non-descript store fronts, but go through the guard station and you’ll be blown away.
-This market is mostly set up for wholesale shoppers, but it’s a fun experience for anyone who enjoys fresh produce and getting your food from as close to the source as possible.
-You can find everything from beans and grains to herbs, fruits, vegetables, and prepared food, fonda-style.
+As you’re approaching, you can’t really tell what it is, because there are a few nondescript storefronts.
+However, go through the guard station and you’ll be blown away.
+This market is mostly set up for wholesale shoppers, but it’s a fun experience for anyone who enjoys fresh produce.
+You can find everything from beans and grains to herbs, fruits, and Fonda-style.

 We have an excellent seafood market here in Panama.
 In fact, it’s as popular for tourists looking to try some authentic ceviche as it is for locals shopping for tonight’s dinner.
 The market offers an amazing selection of very fresh seafood and they even have a nice little restaurant upstairs where you can eat the freshest seafood available anywhere in the city.
 Make sure to try their ceviche and the Panamanian special which is Corvina frita con patacones (fried corvina with plantains.)
 Grabbing lunch at the Mercado de Mariscos is sure to be delicious, cheap, and as fresh as it gets!